MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 - Use a logon script

-- Use group policy software installation to assign the script to the user
+- Use group policy software installation to publish the script for the user

 - Use a software deployment solution, such as Microsoft Intune or System Center Configuration Manager, to run the script in the context of the user